triggerdotdev/jobs-showcase/README.md

 npm run cronscheduledbasic
 ```

 This will open up a local server using `express` on port 8080.
-Then in a <u>separate terminal window</u> you can run the trigger-cli dev command:
+Then in a <u>separate terminal window</u> you can run the `@trigger.dev/cli dev` command:

 ```sh
 npm run dev:trigger